 The curriculum the Course proposes is carefully conceived and is explained, step by step, at both the theoretical and practical levels.
 It emphasizes application rather than theory, and experience rather than theology.
 It specifically states that “a universal theology is impossible, but a universal experience is not only possible but necessary.”
-(C-In.2:5) Although Christian in statement, the Course deals with universal spiritual themes.
+Although based on the teachings of Jesus, the Course deals with universal spiritual themes.
 It emphasizes that it is but one version of the universal curriculum.
 There are many others, this one differing from them only in form.
 They all lead to God in the end.

 The Text is largely theoretical, and sets forth the concepts on which the Course’s thought system is based.
 Its ideas contain the foundation for the Workbook’s lessons.
 Without the practical application the Workbook provides, the Text would remain largely a series of abstractions which would hardly suffice to bring about the thought reversal at which the Course aims.

 The Workbook includes 365 lessons, one for each day of the year.
 It is not necessary, however, to do the lessons at that tempo, and one might want to remain with a particularly appealing lesson for more than one day.
 The instructions urge only that not more than one lesson a day should be attempted.
 The practical nature of the Workbook is underscored by the introduction to its lessons, which emphasizes experience through application rather than a prior commitment to a spiritual goal.